Descanonge/clementhaeck.com/content/posts/2025/mail_footprint/index.md

 All emails arrive in the inbox, which I try to keep as empty as possible.
 They are automatically tagged with afew, but I rarely use tags to find emails so I don't trouble myself too much to refine them manually.
 Once read I can take several actions:
 * do nothing: the email stays in the inbox which indicates that some action must still be taken.
 Ideally you may rather want to add that action to a TODO list or something, but well 🤷
-* delete it: the email is rubbish and can go directly into the trash.
+* delete it: the email is rubbish and can go directly into the trash (*ie* the trash folder on the mail server).
 It won't show up in my searches and will be gone when the trash is emptied
-* mark it as *temporary*: it will be gone from the inbox, will still show up in searches, but will be transferred to the trash after a delay of 3 months.
+* mark it as *temporary*: it will be gone from the inbox and will still show up in searches, but will be transferred to the trash after a delay of 3 months.
 A lot of my emails are useful but I know I won't want to keep them long term.
 This saves me the trouble to clean up later.
-* remove from inbox: unless further action that email will be kept forever.
+* remove it from inbox: unless further action that email will be kept forever.

-After a delay of 6 months upon reception, emails that are not in the inbox or not flagged are archived: they are copied into a local folder on my computer and removed from the server.
+After a delay of 6 months upon reception, emails that are not in the inbox and not starred are archived: they are copied into a local folder on my computer and removed from the server.
-That archive folder is still managed by notmuch, so this makes not difference: it will still show up on my searches as if nothing happened.
+That archive folder is still managed by notmuch, so this makes not difference to me: it will still show up on my searches as if nothing happened.
 Of course the delay of 6 months is quite arbitrary.
 It could be shorter but it can be useful to have access to recent emails from another client (my phone for instance).

 {{< figure